 Chase loves working with numbers and being engaged in a vital industry with lots of interesting projects.
 When he is not crunching numbers, he likes to spend leisure time golfing or watching local sports.

 He received his BA in Finance and Information Systems at the University of Washington.

-Chris Gonzalez is an FCS GROUP project manager with 13 years of utility rate and public finance experience.
+Chris Gonzalez is an FCS GROUP senior project manager with sixteen years of utility rate and public finance experience.
 Specializing in developing utility rates and connection charges, he has served numerous water and wastewater utilities throughout the western United States.

 Nationally, Chris serves on the AWWA Rates and Charges Subcommittee.
 He enjoys solving client challenges and helping others anyway he can.
 He also moonlights as a martial-arts instructor and carries a black belt in aikido, judo, and jujutsu.

 Chris completed his BSE in Operations Research and Financial Engineering at Princeton University.

 Diane Harmon has been with the firm for 18 years.
 As Accounting Manager, she is in charge of all accounting functions, insurance compliance, contract paperwork stipulation, voice and data networks, and client billing and assistance with human resources duties.